 - 1. Always open the door slowly to avoid a sudden rush of intake air and smoke escaping into the room and add fuel. - 2.
 Open the air controls and leave open for a few minutes to allow the gasses in the wood to burn before closing the air controls. - The rate of refuelling and heat available are dependent upon individual requirements based upon the user's experience.
-When re-loading, it is normally necessary to burn the stove fast initially, to drive off any gasses and moisture, before closing the air vents to control the burn rate. - Ensure the door is kept closed to contain fumes except when lighting up, re-fuelling or removing ash. - It is not recommended to leave the stove alight at night or to continue using the stove in mild weather which gives poor combustion leading to a greater buildup of soot. - If overnight burning is required, it can best be achieved by first driving off any gasses or moisture as usual, following a full charge of fuel and then closing the air vents fully.
+When re-loading, it is normally necessary to burn the stove fast initially, to drive off any gasses and moisture, before closing the air vents to control the burn rate. - 3.
+Ensure the door is kept closed to contain fumes except when lighting up, re-fuelling or removing ash. - It is not recommended to leave the stove alight at night or to continue using the stove in mild weather which gives poor combustion leading to a greater buildup of soot. - If overnight burning is required, it can best be achieved by first driving off any gasses or moisture as usual, following a full charge of fuel and then closing the air vents fully.
 Experience will indicate the optimum setting.
 However, by reducing the burn rate to such a level that the fire is still burning the following day, the burning process creates heavy, tarry chemicals which will become deposited on the inside of the flue or chimney.
-This is an inefficient process which greatly increases the risk of a chimney fire and makes it necessary to sweep the chimney more often.
+This is an inefficient process which greatly increases the risk of a chimney fire and makes it necessary to sweep the chimney more often. - If there is insufficient burning material in the firebed to light a new fuel charge, excessive smoke emission can occur.
+Refueling must be carried out onto a sufficient quality of glowing embers and ash that the new fuel will ignite in a reasonable period.
+If there are too few embers in the fire bed, add suitable kindling to prevent excess smoke.